PACE-Challenge-Hu-Berlin/PACE-Challenge-2020/README.md

 ## Running

-Run the solver via: `./td --solver simple-pid INSTANCE` where `INSTANCE` is a `.gr` file in PACE format.
+Run the solver via: `./td --solver simple-pid --witness INSTANCE` where `INSTANCE` is a `.gr` file in PACE format.

 ## PACE 2020 submission